blanchardjeremy/signal-voip-registration-helper/README.md

 - [Google Voice](https://workspace.google.com/products/voice/) - free - Your number will expire if you don't send a text or make a call once every 3 months.
 (From Google Voice, not from Signal.)
 - [MySudo](https://anonyome.com/individuals/mysudo/) - $2/mo for 1 number, $15/mo for 9 numbers

+**Note:** These won't be anonyomus numbers since your identity is required to set up each account.

 ### Interactive Wizard Mode (Recommended)

 ```bash